 Congress steps up campaign against CAA in Kerala

-The Congress in Kerala is organizing protests in all district headquarters on Saturday as part of strengthening its campaign against the Citizenship Amendment Act.
-Senior Congress leaders including Ramesh Chennithala, KC Venugopal, Mullappally Ramachandran, and Shashi Tharoor are participating in the campaign, capturing the mood of the people in the state against the law enacted by Parliament during its winter session.
+Vowing to "protect the Constitution of India", the Congress in Kerala led by its top leaders on Saturday organised massive protests in all district headquarters as part of strengthening its campaign against the Citizenship Amendment Act (CAA).
+Senior Congress leaders including Ramesh Chennithala, Mullappally Ramachandran, Shashi Tharoor, Benny Behanan and M M Hassan participated in the campaign.

+Leaders including MPs MLAs and workers of the party courted arrest in many districts.
+In some places including Kochi, Wayanad and Kozhikode and Thiruvananthapuram the workers tried to break the police barricades and tried to enter central government institutions, leading to minor scuffles with police personnel.

-Leader of Opposition in the state Assembly, Chennithala will inaugurate the protest in Malappuram district in North Kerala, which has been witnessing a series of agitations against the CAA.
-Tharoor will lead the agitation in Kozhikode, party sources said.
+Inaugurating the protest in Malappuram district in North Kerala, which has been witnessing a series of agitations against the CAA, Leader of Opposition in the state Assembly, Chennithala alleged the BJP and its government at the Centre were trying to divide the people of the country as Hindus and Muslims.
+"It is a fight against authoritarianism and fascism.

+He accused the BJP and the RSS of trying to demolish the basic structure of the Constitution and convert India a Hindu Rashtra.
+Criticising the government for denying Muslims citizenship on the basis of religion and branding the ongoing protests by the people a communal issue, Ramachandran said, "the Congress will always stand with India's minorities.
+We are ready to die for you.
+It is the party of Mahatma Gandhi who sacrificed his life for the people of the country".

+He urged the party workers to continue their peaceful agitation against the CAA.
+KPCC vice-president and MLA V D Satheesan inaugurated the protest in Kochi.

-AICC General Secretary Venugopal led the protest in Alappuzha on Friday.
-The party has called for peaceful agitation across the state against the CAA.
+While Tharoor led the agitation in Kozhikode, former party state chief M M Hassan inaugurated the agitation in Thiruvananthapuram.
+AICC General Secretary Venugopal had led the protest in Alappuzha on Friday.

 Upping the ante against the CAA, Venugopal had on Friday said the "unconstitutional" legislation will not be implemented in Congress-ruled states..